yunfan/punyforth/README.md

 ### The syntax

 Forth has almost no syntax.
 It grabs tokens separated by whitespace, looks them up in a dictionary then executes either their compilation or interpretation semantic.
-If the token is not found in the dictionary, it tries to convert it to a number.
+If the token is not found in the dictionary, it tries to convert it to a number (everything in FORTH is either a word or a number).
 Because of the postfix notation there are no precedence rules and parentheses.
 Punyforth, unlike most other Forth systems, is case-sensitive.

 ### Extending the dictionary

+Words are stored in *dictionary*.
+The dictionary maps words to executable code or data structures.

+You can use defining words to extend the dictionary with new definitions.
+The most basic defining words is the *:* (colon).
+This adds a new word to the dictionary with the same behavior as a sequence of existing words.
+A colon definition begins with a colon and ends with a semicolon.

 ```forth
 : square ( n -- n^2 ) dup * ;

 4 square .      \ prints 16
 ```

-Word definitions start with colon character and end with a semicolon.
-The *( n -- n^2 )* is the optional stack effect comment.
+In the above example we created a new word called *square* that takes a number off the stack then multiplies it with itself.
+The *( n -- n^2 )* is the optional stack effect comment indicating the input and output parameters.

 ### Control structures